adamwiggins/clockwork/README.md

 ### :thread

-In default, clockwork runs in single-process, single-thread.
+By default, clockwork runs in a single-process and single-thread.
-If an event handler takes long time, the main routine of clockwork is blocked until it ends.
+If an event handler takes a long time, the main routine of clockwork is blocked until it ends.
 Clockwork does not misbehave, but the next event is blocked, and runs when the process is returned to the clockwork routine.

-This `:thread` option is to avoid blocking.
-An event with `:thread => true`  runs in a different thread.
+The `:thread` option is to avoid blocking.
+An event with `thread: true` runs in a different thread.

 ```ruby
 Clockwork.every(1.day, 'run.me.in.new.thread', :thread => true)